A street view of the California Hobbit House

 Over time, modern developments have grown around the property, but the Hobbit House remains a one-of-a-kind residential experience amongst the skyscrapers of LA.

-Now on the market for the first time, it offers a unique opportunity to own a piece of architectural whimsy.
-For its next owner, this isn’t just a home—it’s a chance to preserve a historical landmark and experience a true storybook retreat.
+For its next owner, it’s a chance to preserve a historical landmark and experience a true storybook retreat.

 Author